-Airmail is my preferred email client, again because of functionality.
-First, it has this great viewing feature which enables me to show only a minimised, very clean view on the side of my widescreen, like below.
+Gmail is my preferred email client, again because of functionality.
+First, it has this great viewing feature which enables me to show only a minimised, very clean view and to seperate my inbox from promotional emails or priority emails.

-I love using Airmail also because I can fully and visually categorise my emails with it.
+I love using Gmail also because I can set rules easily, and combine it with Streak (streak.com) to track progress on enquiries.
 For someone like me who looks after multiple inboxes, this enables me to quickly and efficiently get an idea of my inbox with a simple glance.

-There are many other features within Airmail: one of my favourites is to set VIP contacts (my clients obviously!) and identify their emails quicker.
+There are many other features within Gmail: one of my favourites is to set VIP contacts (my clients obviously!) and identify their emails quicker.

-The best part, however, is the support.
-When I had to adjust some custom settings and didn’t know how to, I was able to contact them directly within the app on my phone and received a response in under 2 hours.
+The best part, however, is the integrations and how easy the account is to manage.
+When I had to adjust some custom settings and didn’t know how to, I was able to ask the huge community of users who use Gmail for business, and received a response in under 2 hours.

 Free (with premium features available) – grammarly.com